mwebb4/Interview-EDA/README.md

 5. What are two types of models you'd consider and what are some pros and cons.

-6. What metrics would you use to evvaluate the model(s) above?
+6. What metrics would you use to evaluate the model(s) above?